 Office Hours Fall: Monday and Wednesday 8:30 a.m.-2:30 p.m.; Tuesday, Thursday and Friday 8:30 a.m.-4:30 p.m.

 By appointment Office: Fine Arts Center 312 (859) 572-5648

 As an advisee in the Art & Design Program, you have the ultimate responsibility in the advising process and the results of that process.
 Your responsibilities include:

 In Art & Design you can expect your advisor to:

 It is your responsibility to get the most out of your advising appointments.
 You can do this by preparing ahead of time for your meetings and coming to your advisor’s office on time.

-Students majoring in the Visual Arts Program are required to meet with their advisor(s) each semester prior to registration.
+Students majoring in the Art & Design Program are required to meet with their advisor(s) each semester prior to registration.